nexodus-io/nexodus/docs/user-guide/nexd-proxy.md

 ```

 * `protocol` - may be `tcp` or `udp`
-* `port` - the port that `nexd` will accept connections to made to its IP address within the Nexodus organization this device is a member of.
+* `port` - the port that `nexd` will accept connections to made to its IP address within the Nexodus VPC this device is a member of.
 * `destination` - the IP address or hostname of the destination on a network accessible to the device that the proxy will forward traffic to.
 * `destination_port` - the port on the destination on a network accessible to the device that the proxy will forward traffic to.